skip to main page

 Want to know what our intelligent vision solution can really do?
 Then simply send us some images from your application – our camera experts will analyze your requirements and carry out a free, customized feasibility test with TIV.
 This will give you a concrete idea of how TIV makes a difference: fast, precise, and reliable.

-8. How do you help customers with integration?
+8. How do you help customers integrate AI into their automation and production environments?

-We accompany our customers from the initial idea to commissioning.
-Our solutions are modular in design – from sensor technology to edge devices to the cloud.
-With tools such as ARGEE, we enable simple logic programming directly in the field without the need for programming knowledge.
-Our TBEN-PLC with Codesys offers full control functionality in a compact design.
-In the future, the control software will also offer AI-supported engineering aids – for example, through chatbots or automated code suggestions that take over monotonous tasks and improve the quality of the code.
-This means that our customers benefit not only technically but also methodologically from AI integration.
+We support our customers from the initial idea through to commissioning.
+Our solutions are modular in design—ranging from sensors to edge devices to the cloud.
+With tools like ARGEE, we enable simple logic programming directly in the field, without requiring any programming knowledge.
+Our TBEN PLC with Codesys offers full control functionality in a compact design.
+In the future, the control software will also offer AI-supported engineering aids—such as chatbots or automated code suggestions—that take over repetitive tasks and improve code quality.
+This way, our customers benefit from AI integration not only technically but also methodologically.

-Industries with a high degree of automation and complex processes benefit particularly – such as the automotive industry, logistics, mechanical engineering, food production, and the process industry.
-In these areas, AI can help to ensure quality, avoid downtime, optimize processes, and increase production output.
-But small and medium-sized companies can also benefit from our scalable solutions – for example, through simple entry-level solutions for condition monitoring or modular cloud offerings.
-We want to offer our customers solutions that are not only technologically advanced, but also economically viable and easy to integrate.
+Industries with a high degree of automation and complex processes—such as the automotive industry, logistics, mechanical engineering, food production, and the process industry—benefit particularly from this.
+In these sectors, AI can help ensure quality, prevent downtime, optimize processes, and increase production output.
+But small and medium-sized enterprises can also benefit from our scalable solutions—for example, through simple entry-level solutions for condition monitoring or modular cloud offerings.
+We aim to provide our customers with solutions that are not only technologically advanced but also economically viable and easy to integrate.

-10. Where is TURCK heading with industrial AI?
+10. Where is TURCK headed with Industrial AI?

-We are continuing to develop AI where it brings real benefits – for example, in image processing, in the cloud, or in intelligent data analysis.
-AI will not only improve individual applications, but will revolutionize the entire end-to-end process from OT to IT – with implications for development, production, maintenance, and business models.
-For us, the future lies in the combination of intelligent sensor technology, edge computing, and targeted use of AI.
-That is why we focus on robust, traceable, and scalable AI solutions – always with the aim of offering our customers real added value.
+We continue to develop AI in areas where it delivers real value—such as image processing, the cloud, and intelligent data analysis.
+AI will not only improve individual applications but also revolutionize the entire end-to-end process from OT to IT—with implications for development, production, maintenance, and business models.
+For us, the future lies in the combination of intelligent sensor technology, edge computing, and targeted AI deployment.
+That’s why we focus on robust, transparent, and scalable AI solutions—always with the goal of providing our customers with real added value.

 Autor | Inka Krischke ist Redakteurin der Fachzeitschrift Computer & Automation